crossplane/crossplane/docs/getting-started/compose-infrastructure.md

 ```

 To clean up the infrastructure that was provisioned, you can delete the
-`PostgreSQLInstance`:
+`PostgreSQLInstance` XRC:

 ```console
 kubectl delete postgresqlinstance my-db
 ```

-> Don't clean up your `CompositeResourceDefinition` or `Composition` just yet if
+> Don't clean up your `Configuration` just yet if you plan to continue on to the
-> you plan to continue on to the next section of the guide!
-We'll use them again
+> next section of the guide!
+We'll use them again when we deploy an OAM
-> when we deploy an OAM application.
+> application.

 ## Next Steps